zaltac/NumMethodsWPseudoCodes/Chapter09/videos.md

 [Video 8.
 Multi Step Methods: Adams-Bashforth and Adams-Moulton Methods](https://youtu.be/6nCA0K3ARo8) This video covers the multistep methods, specifically explicit Adams-Bashforth and implicit Adams-Moulton methods.
 A step-by-step example is presented showing the implementation of both methods using second-order formulas.

 [Video 9.
 Multi Step Methods: Backward Differentiation Formulas](https://youtu.be/Lp1_YH-_OIQ) This video covers the derivation and implementation of the backward differentiation formulas (BDFs).
 A step-by-step example is presented showing the implementation of BDF2.

+[Video 10.
+Runge-Kutta-Fehlberg (RKF45) Method with Adaptive Size Control](https://youtu.be/pWZqqcFRTvQ) This video covers the Runge-Kutta-Fehlberg (also known as RKF45 algorithm) method and its implementation with two step size adjustmen techniques.
+An example problem illustrating the step-by-step implementation of the adaptive step size control is presented.